RealOrangeOne/theorangeone.net/content/posts/macos-review.md

 On most _sane_ Operating Systems, Home/end operate differently depending on focus.
 When in a textbox, they control the cursor on the line, and the window everywhere else.
 On macOS, it seems to be different.
 Home / End always controls the page, whilst `CMD` + arrows control the cursor.
 I mostly had this issue with Firefox.

 A part of me likes the fact it's explicit and different, but the muscle memory is too much to get over!
-It's also very rare
+It's also very rare.

 ### Screen brightness varies